frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 #### Custom shift keys

 I generalized the notion of having a non-standard character output on shift so that any unshifted/shifted pair can be defined with a macro.
-See `shift_defs.h` for definitions and `keymap.c` for the implementation.
+See `shift_defs.h` for definitions and `process.c` for the implementation.

 #### Custom edit modifiers